Lucien Démanet

 Georges Lucien Démanet (6 December 1874 – 20 June 1943) was a French gymnast who competed at the turn of the 20th century.
-He participated in Gymnastics at the 1900 Summer Olympics in Paris and won the bronze medal with a total score of 293 points in the only gymnastic event to take place at the games, the combined exercises.
+He participated in Gymnastics at the 1900 Summer Olympics in Paris and placed third (bronze medals were not awarded until 1904) with a total score of 293 points in the only gymnastic event to take place at the games, the combined exercises.
 Gustave Sandras won gold with a score of 302 points and Noel Bas won silver.
+Additionally, he competed at the 1905 World Artistic Gymnastics Championships where he was a part of the championship-winning team.